 In addition to practicing Reiki on self and others for over two decades, I have also trained in several holistic disciplines, including work with Native American teachers Laynee Reyna, Sonne Reyna, and Kachinas Kutenai.
-Through them I learned much about the beauty way and the good red road, as well as about ceremony and healing, and deep respect for the Earth and all life forms.
+Through them I learned much about the beauty way and indigenous thought and practice, including ceremony and healing, and deep respect for the Earth and all life forms.
 I am eternally grateful to them for trusting me with this knowledge and for guiding me in the ways of honor, humility and integrity.

-Since moving to Whidbey Island in 2008, I have practiced energy work from our enchanted home sanctuary space on three gorgeous and utterly peaceful acres just outside the small town of Freeland.
+Since moving to Whidbey Island in 2008, I have practiced energy work from our quiet home sanctuary space on three utterly peaceful acres just outside the small town of Freeland.

 For those who may wish to know more about my background...